JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - As mesh resolution increases, carbon density approaches true function
 - Effects on spectral readings around key energy ranges (e.g., 4.4 MeV)

-*We can see the effects of this technique on spectral readings.
-Particularly around 4.44 MeV range where we see the carbon indication peak.*
+*We can see the effects of this technique on the F8 tally of the detector, which is closest to spectral readings.
+Particularly around 4.44 MeV range where we see the carbon indication peak significantly rise, despite the average of the entire sample being the same.
+Why does that happen?*

 ## Lab spectroscopy can cover entire sample